stevedepp/strang/ch6/README.md

 can see that below where LAMBDA for &lambda;s are 1 &pm; i&Delta; in the first highlighted line

-for the inverse of backwards approximation A, the | lambda;s | are < 1 as shown in the second highlighted line where &lambda;s are < 1 because they equal 1 divided by 1 &pm; i&Delta;t  that is > 1.
+for the inverse of backwards approximation A, the | &lambda;s | are < 1 as shown in the second highlighted line where &lambda;s are < 1 because they equal 1 divided by 1 &pm; i&Delta;t  that is > 1.

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/108904163-2b0dfa00-75ec-11eb-88a1-92f11bd61524.png">